billsix/cprogrammingbook/doc/09-Libraries.rst

-The most recent operation on the stream must have been an output operation; if not, the behaviour is undefined.
+The most recent operation on the stream must have been an output operation; if not, the behavior is undefined.

 A call of fflush with an argument of zero flushes every output or update stream.
-Care is taken to avoid those streams that have not had an output as their last operation, thus avoiding the undefined behaviour mentioned above.
+Care is taken to avoid those streams that have not had an output as their last operation, thus avoiding the undefined behavior mentioned above.

 EOF is returned if an error occurs, otherwise zero.